The Ultimate Guide to Professional Book Descriptions

 1. Keep it short and concise to prevent readers from running for the hills when they see an essay.

 A book description should be no less than 200 words.
 The sweet spot is 500 words.
 This can be broken into short paragraphs for easier reading.
 You can also add bullet points where you give a brief insight into some questions.
+Be sure to use bold lettering for the more important bullet points.

 2. Open with a headline that screams “extra, extra, read all about it!”